Training legs… you either love it or hate it! I am sure after reading this article you might think again about skipping leg day!

 BIGGER, FASTER, STRONGER

 For sport and athletic performance, working out your legs is vital.
 Doing the staple lifts like squats and deadlifts will translate to faster running on the field, jumping higher and quicker on the volleyball court, etc. You catch my drift?
-The heavy lifts also help build strong knees, hips and ankle support so you are less prone to injury.
+The heavy lifts also help build strong knees so make sure to use these recommended knee pads

 It is so important to focus on strength training no matter what your age is.
 Not only does it strengthen your bones, but you are building muscle to help protect them as well.